 As we discussed in the last two parts of this blog series, to make your office look polished and finished, you need to have art and accessories as part of it.
-Today we will discuss:

-What Piece of Art Works
+What Piece of Art Works for the Space?

 Selecting artwork to complement your space can be approached in a few ways.
 Once you know the theme of the art of each zone, one common approach is to select artwork that blends with the colors of the furnishings and surrounding finishes.
 Another approach is to select artwork that is the highlight or accent by using vibrant colors or high contrasts.

 Size and proportion play important roles in selecting your artwork as well.
 Art must be in proportion to the room and the items within the room.
 Common errors in art selection are art that is too small or too large, or the several art pieces together are spread out too far apart without a rhythm or good composition.